 Tenants can benefit too

 What’s more, most online letting agencies don’t charge your tenants a lot either.
-When you are already paying a fortune on your security deposit, the first month’s rent upfront, council tax, bills, service charges for communal areas and moving costs, a traditional letting agency with fees for credit checks, references and “administration” can break the bank.
+When they are already paying a sizeable deposit, the first month’s rent upfront, council tax, bills, service charges for communal areas and moving costs, a traditional letting agency with fees for credit checks, references and “administration” can break the bank.
 Most online agencies will only charge for reference checks.